Rev Up Your SaaS Website Conversions With These Conversion Rate Optimization Tips

 Here are examples from the features page of Weebly:

-The friendly page of Weebly lets visitors discover its different product features, while letting them stay at the same position on the page.
-The visitors can also see a consolidated list of all features, at all the time — increasing the recall of those features.
+The friendly page of Weebly lets visitors discover its different product features while letting them stay at the same position on the page.
+The visitors can also see a consolidated list of all features, at all time — increasing the recall of those features.

 While the homepage and the features page play their part in influencing visitors, it’s ultimately the pricing page where prospects make the biggest decision of all – parting with money.

-The below tips aim at optimizing a SaaS pricing page.
+The below tips aim to optimize a SaaS pricing page.

 Help Your Visitors Choose

-It helps if you pricing page itself recommends the plan that is appropriate to your visitors.
+It helps if your pricing page itself recommends the plan that is appropriate to your visitors.